syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 ## AXML code to set Layout

-Using Android's XML codes, we can quickly design UI layouts in Xamarin Android.
+Using Android's XML codes, we can quickly design UI layouts in Xamarin.Android.

 Each layout file must contain exactly one root element, which must be a View or ViewGroup object.
 Once we have defined the root element, we can add additional layout objects as child elements to gradually build a View hierarchy that defines the layout.